Beth likes living life in the slow lane. She takes time to enjoy the little things in life.

-6. Daily Tear-Off Calendar (With Handwritten Notes)
+6. Daily Tear-Off Calendar or Journal Diary (With Handwritten Notes)

 Calendars can be plain and functional or glossy and colorful.
 The great thing about a daily tear-off calendar is that the user will think of you every day of the year.
 You can make them smile (or frown) by adding a handwritten message on each page.
 That way, you will not only help them keep track of the date, but you will also ensure that you are constantly in their thoughts.